tradersnow222/Amped/README.md

 Using cutting-edge algorithms and peer-reviewed research, Amped converts your daily health data into **actual minutes of life gained or lost**, visualized through beautiful battery interfaces that make your health tangible and actionable.

-### ✨ Why Users Love Amped

-> *"Finally, I can see the real impact of my morning runs!"* - Sarah M.

-> *"This app changed how I think about every health choice I make."* - Mike R.

-> *"The battery visualization makes my health goals so much clearer."* - Jennifer L.

 ---

 ## 🎯 Core Features